 When you go to the area calculator, you’ll see a screen like this:

 In the address field, enter your street address, city and state, separated by commas (step 1).
 Then click the ‘zoom to address’ button, which will place a red pin on your house (step 2).

 Then, switch to the satellite view so that you can see your actual house (step 3).

 You’ll need to click the + icon on the lower right corner to zoom all the way in (step 4).

 After that, click on the map to draw a polygon around the area of the roof where you think your panels should go.
 You will click on each corner of the polygon, and then click back to the first point to close the polygon (step 5).

 If you’ve done it correctly, the calculated area of your polygon will be displayed above the map (step 6).

 If you have a proper safety harness, you could go up on the roof and take a direct measurement with a tape measure.
-That’s risky for personal safety, but walking on your roof can also damage your shingles.
+That’s risky for personal safety, and walking with a heavy foot on your roof can damage your shingles.
 So I don’t recommend that.